 The mining industry has a great story to tell – our high-skill, high-wage workforce is younger, better-paid, better trained and has a much higher share of apprentices than other sectors, with average full-time weekly pay of $2,795, more than 50 per cent higher than the all-industries average.

 The industry needs to tell its story better to make young people and their parents aware of the tremendous opportunities on offer, including world-leading innovation.

 Industry has a commitment to building a diverse and inclusive workforce.
 The MCA is currently working with industry to develop and implement initiatives that are responsive to the evolving skills landscape and inspire both our existing and pipeline workforce.
 This includes the More to Mining Careers Guide.

 The MCA is a gold sponsor of the national Teacher Earth Science Education Programme (TESEP), established in 2008 to assist development of science teachers through nine professional development modules as well online resources and minerals kits provided at no-cost.
 The program is endorsed by the Australian Science Teachers Association.

-The MCA has joined a number of its member companies in corporate partnership with the Clontarf Foundation which improves the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men.
+The MCA has joined a number of its member companies in corporate partnership with the Clontarf Foundation and Stars Foundation which improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men and women.

 The MCA supports the Indigenous Australian Engineering School at Curtin University, which provides a forum for Indigenous students to meet engineering role models and gain insights into the possibilities for their future.